se-for-sci/se-for-sci.github.io/content/week8/ci.md

 `github.event.pull_request.number || github.sha`; this will still cancel on PR
 pushes but will build each commit on `main`.

-## Setting up other systems (like pre-commit.ci)
+## Setting up pre-commit.ci

-To set up pre-commit.ci,
+To set up pre-commit.ci, visit <https://pre-commit.ci>.

+This has two benefits: it can update your hooks weekly/monthly/quarterly, and it can automatically push fixes to pull requests.